KEMERTON CONSERVATION TRUST

 OS grid reference: SO 9380 3620

 Kemerton Lake Nature Reserve is accessible via a public footpath (BX-527), which can be reached on foot from all of the surrounding villages.
 Visitors from further afield are advised to park in Kinsham and join the footpath where it meets Cheltenham Road at the northern edge of the hamlet.
-A 350 metre walk brings you to woodland bordering the reserve, and from here a network of waymarked paths provides further access.
+A 350 metre walk brings you to woodland bordering the reserve, and after a short woodland walk, the public footpath crosses the reserve.
+There are additional permissive paths that are restricted to members of KCT.
 The permissive paths are for walkers only, we regret we cannot allow cycling or running as the paths are not suitable and these activities could also be detrimental to the wildlife.
-(Please note that some of these paths are closed during the bird nesting season, and some are restricted to members of KCT.)
 There are three bird watching hides open all year round.
-We regret that in order to avoid disturbance to wildlife, dogs are not permitted on the reserve.
-Please download a copy of the map for further details (please note that our brand new 'Water's Edge Hide' is not yet shown on the map but is accessible from the public footpath by the lake).
+Two are member-only, while our Water's Edge Hide is open to all visitors 24/7, and is accessible directly from the public footpath.
+We regret that in order to avoid disturbance to wildlife, dogs are not permitted on the permissive paths or in the hides on the reserve, and we ask that they are kept on a lead on the public footpath where it crosses the reserve.
+Please download a copy of the map for further details.

 The reserve is a beautiful place to visit all year round.
 Some highlights include the extraordinary mating displays of great crested grebes in March; cuckoos calling in May; and the spectacular starling roosts in early winter.